 During the time of Roman rule between the 1st and the 6th century a town called Emona stood at the site of present day Ljubljana.
 Ljubljana itself is first mentioned in a document from 1144.
 During the 13th century it became the capital of Carniola.
 In 1269 it became part of the Austrian countries as Ottokar II Přemysl, king of Bohemia and duke of Austria and Styria, also became duke of Carinthia and Carniola.
 During the Napoleonic era, Ljubljana was the capital of the Illyrian Provinces (1809-1816) which consisted of East Tyrol, Carinthia, Carniola, Görz (Gorizia) and Gradisca, Trieste, and parts of Croatia south of the river Sava.
 Austria regained these countries in 1816 after the Congress of Vienna as the Kingdom of Illyria which was subsequently dissolved into the Duchies of Carinthia, Carniola and the Litoral.
 After World War I in 1918, Ljubljana became the capital of Slovenia in the Kingdom of the Serb, Croats and Slovenes.
-After World War II in 1945 Slovenia became one of the six republics in the Socialist Federal Republic of Yugoslavia.
+The work of architect Jože Plečnik changed the urban design of the city, transforming the former provincial city into the symbolic capital of the people of Slovenia; his architectural work in Ljubljana was inscribed in the UNESCO list of World Cutural Heritage sites in 2021. (see also list of other UNESCO heritage sites depicted on glasses of this collection) After World War II in 1945 Slovenia became one of the six republics in the Socialist Federal Republic of Yugoslavia.
 Following the war of 1991, Ljubljana is now the capital of the independent Republic of Slovenia.

 is the seat of the City Municipality of Ljubljana.
 The original building was built in a Gothic style in 1484.
 Between 1717 and 1719, the building